Fixed-Rate HELOCs: The Hard-To-Find Hybrid-Rate Loan

 How Hybrid HELOCs Work

 The fixed-rate HELOC is considered a hybrid.
 It sits somewhere between a traditional HELOC and a home equity loan.
-So, you can withdraw the amount of money you need from your credit line and then convert what you borrow to a fixed interest rate.
+So you can withdraw the amount of money you need from your credit line and then convert what you borrow to a fixed interest rate.

 The exact amount you can convert from a variable rate to a fixed rate will depend on your lender and the terms of your HELOC.
 Some lenders only let you convert a set amount of what you borrow to a fixed rate.
 Others let you convert the entire balance to a fixed interest rate.
-However, these loans can come with restrictions on their withdrawal terms, which may make them less desirable than a traditional HELOC.
-Weigh your options and consider how you’ll use your loan before making a decision.

 Typical Hybrid HELOC Loan Terms